 In a "deposition," someone who may have useful information is asked a series of questions, usually by the attorney for the party seeking the information.
 An oral deposition is similar to a witness examination at trial.
-Basically, a meeting is set up with the person you want to depose,18 the opposing lawyer, and a stenographer.19 Under Rule 26(d), depositions (as well as any other forms of discovery) may be sought only after the initial mandatory meeting with your opponent, unless the court otherwise gives permission.20 Rule 30(a)(2)(A) limits the number of depositions each side may take to a maximum of ten.
-Nevertheless, if you feel that you need to take more than ten depositions, you may seek the court's permission to do so.
-To decide whether to grant your request for more depositions, the court will consider several factors, including (1) whether the information you are seeking is unreasonably cumulative or duplicative,21 or if it can be obtained more conveniently from another source; (2) whether you have already had the opportunity to get the information you are seeking; and (3) whether the burden or expense of the proposed discovery outweighs the likely benefit.22 Overall, the court wants to make sure that requests for depositions are reasonable and worth the inconvenience they cause the other party.
+Basically, a meeting is set up with the person you want to depose, the opposing lawyer, and a stenographer.
+Under Rule 26(d), depositions (as well as any other forms of discovery) may be sought only after the initial mandatory meeting with your opponent, unless the court gives permission to do so before the meeting.
+Rule 30(a)(2)(A) limits the number of depositions, so each side may only take up to ten depositions.
+Nevertheless, if you feel that you need to take more than ten depositions, you may ask for the court's permission to do so.
+In deciding whether to grant your request for more depositions, the court will consider several factors, including (1) whether the information you are seeking is unreasonably cumulative or duplicative, or if it can be obtained more conveniently from another source; (2) whether you have already had the opportunity to get the information you are seeking; and (3) whether the burden or expense of the proposed discovery outweighs the likely benefit.
+Overall, the court wants to make sure that requests for extra depositions are reasonable and worth the inconvenience they cause the other party.

 At the deposition, you may ask a broad range of questions.
-Depositions are particularly useful because they give you the opportunity to obtain an unplanned, honest response from the "deponent"23 and to have face-to-face contact, unlike other discovery methods.
+Depositions are particularly useful because they give you the opportunity to obtain an unplanned, honest response from the "deponent" and to have face-to-face contact, unlike with other discovery methods.

 The problem with depositions, however, is that they tend to be time-consuming and expensive.
-If you depose someone, you usually have to hire a stenographer and pay to have the stenographer's notes typed out in readable form.
+If you depose someone, you usually have to hire a stenographer and pay to have the stenographer's notes typed out.
 Both parties, their attorneys, and the witness must arrange a suitable time and place for the deposition.
 Rule 29 of the Federal Rules of Civil Procedure offers some relief by providing for the use of "stipulations" (a "stipulation" is a document signed by both parties stating that they agree to a certain fact, rule, or way of proceeding).
-If you and your opponent agree, you can hold the deposition in a place convenient for you (such as the jail or prison), and you can tape-record the deposition instead of hiring a stenographer.
+If you and your opponent agree to a stipulation, you can hold the deposition in a place convenient for you (such as the jail or prison), and you can tape-record the deposition instead of hiring a stenographer.